About Congo Peace

 How do you recover from inter-tribal violence and turmoil when friends and family are injured or killed, homes burned, cattle stolen, and you have had to flee to a refugee camp?
 Many East Congolese refugees touched by such trauma have arrived in the communities here in Bellevue, WA and across the nation.
 They are an integral part of the diverse Christian worshipping community and offer an amazing testimony to the power of God’s love.

 In response to the enduring crisis in their homeland, Pastor Alexis Ruhumuriza has a vision for the future for this area – one of reconciliation, forgiveness, peace, and a sustainable future.
 The New Hope Revival worshipping community of Bellevue was formed in Bellevue Presbyterian Church (BelPres) in 2016.
-From these humble beginnings, along with the ongoing support of many dedicated and passionate volunteers, Congo Peace was born.
+From these humble beginnings, along with the ongoing support of many dedicated and passionate volunteers, Congo Peace, a non-profit 501c3 charity, was born.

 Congo Peace is dedicated to addressing the decades-long devastation inflicted by conflict in the Minembwe region of South Kivu in the Democratic Republic of the Congo (DRC).
 We are focused on healing the wounds caused by intertribal conflict and working with all peoples of that area to bring reconciliation between tribes.
 For us, this is not just another place of injustice that needs help – it is the homeland where our brothers and sisters in Christ were born and raised, as well as many other people and tribes.
 It is a place where people continue to suffer the loss of loved ones, property, security, and dignity.